 I could not get up.

-That's when I understood something I hadn't been able to see before: holding it together is not the same as being steady.
+That's when I understood something I hadn't been able to see before: holding it together is not the same as actually being able to hold it.

 The illness wasn't the real revelation.
 What it exposed was.